nirenjan/libx52/README.md

 # Building

-Build has been tested on Ubuntu 14.04 LTS on x86_64.
+Build has been tested on the following platforms:

+* Ubuntu 12.04 LTS on amd64
+* Ubuntu 14.04 LTS on amd64
+* Ubuntu 16.04 LTS on amd64
+* OS X 10.11.6 El Capitan

 ## Prerequisites